9 Essential Apps for Nurse Practitioners

-Whether working with infants, children, or adults, nurse practitioners can scan the CDC app, including the immunization schedules recommended by the Centers for Disease Control and Prevention.
-Features such as the color-coding coordinates, automatic updates and hyperlinked vaccine information can help NPs quickly share resources and information to even the wariest of patients.
+Whether working with infants, children, or adults, nurse practitioners can scan the CDC Vaccine app, including the immunization schedules recommended by the Centers for Disease Control and Prevention.
+Features such as color-coding coordinates, automatic updates, and hyperlinked vaccine information can help NPs quickly share resources and information with even the wariest of patients.

 When time is of the essence, the Pedi STAT app can be a real lifesaver for critically ill children.

-On the other end of the patient-age spectrum, this app from the American Geriatrics Society provides up-to-date content relating to the care of older adults.
+On the other end of the patient-age spectrum, Geriatrics at Your Fingertips from the American Geriatrics Society provides up-to-date content relating to the care of older adults.

 Gerontology NPs and others who care for senior adults in a variety of healthcare settings can access fall prevention guidelines, Beers criteria, management of atrial fibrillation, common immunizations in the elderly, over 100 medication tables, treatment algorithms, and commonly used medical calculators.

-If you’re looking for a platform where you can interact with other nurse practitioners, physicians, and PAs, the Doximity mobile app can help.
+If you’re looking for a platform where you can interact with other nurse practitioners, physicians, and PAs, the Doximity app for Android can help.
 It allows you to quickly find other providers, get personalized news and updates in your subspecialty, or read articles for CME credit.

 You can even set up a free e-fax number that’s HIPAA-secure and will allow you to send signed faxes from your mobile device.